-If you have ever been reading you HR benefits package at your job you may have been confused by what the names of all of mutual funds meant.
+If you have ever read you HR benefits package at your job you may have been confused by what the names of all of mutual funds meant.
 Value, growth, balanced, index, active, managed….
 Well a Balanced portfolio or mutual fund just means that the goal is to get a good return without ever taking on too much risk.
 For example, in 2008 stocks dropped about 60% in value.
 That account that you had $100,000 in all of the sudden had $40,000 in it if you were invested only in stocks.
 However, if you owned some stocks, some bonds, and some gold your account may have only dropped to say $80,000.

 Balanced portfolios are great for people who can’t stand to see their account drop very far.
 I actually run some balanced accounts for myself where I pick some stocks, I trade some derivatives, but I balance those risks out with bonds, gold, and commodities – wheat, corn, oil, steel etc.